jongacnik/gr8/readme.md

 gr8 is both a **set** of functional css utilities, as well as a **tool** for generating functional css utilities.

+# Blah blah blah, these dox are just a data dump rn

 ## Usage

 The fastest way to use **gr8** is by including the provided stylesheet in your project: